Learn about the Monitoring service

 Cloud Insights tenant

-Cloud Manager sets up a tenant for you when you enable Monitoring.
+If you don’t already have a tenant, Cloud Manager sets one up for you when you enable Monitoring.
 A Cloud Insights tenant enables you to access the performance data that the Acquisition Unit collects.
 The tenant is a secure data partition within the NetApp Cloud Insights service.

 Cloud Insights web interface